-Our agenda, today, after some quick introductions, we’ll do an introduction of those framework manager and data modules, do, provide some comparisons between the two.
+Our agenda, today, after some quick introductions, we’ll do an introduction of those Framework Manager and data modules and provide some comparisons between the two.

 Discuss some key framework manager model issues versus data modules, and demonstrate some solutions to give you an idea of what that looks like in real time.
 And then stick around for the Senturus overview, for those of you who may not be familiar with who we are, and what we do.
 Some additional, almost entirely free resources, and then at the end, we always have our great Q and A so, again, get your questions in the Q and A, and we’ll get to those at the end of the presentation.

-My name is Mike wine how’re.
-We are a number of different hats here.
-At Senturus is one of them being the emcee for the Knowledge Series, and I’m pleased to be here hosting you today.
+My name is Mike Weinhauer.
+I wear a number of different hats at Senturus.
+One of them being the emcee for the Knowledge Series, and I’m pleased to be here hosting you today.
 And with that, I’ll hand the floor and the mic over to Pedro.

-So, we all remember modeling with transformer and then Framework manager and with DMR, we’re just trying to make Randwick Manager look like transformer who can never forget dynamic cubes and anybody using that went out there.
-So, dynamic use hasn’t been used for awhile.
+So, we all remember modeling with transformer and then Framework Manager and with DMR, we’re just trying to make Framework Manager look like transformer who can never forget dynamic cubes and anybody using that out there.
+So, dynamic cubes hasn’t been used for awhile.

-The product has evolved quite a bit over the years and we always have to kind of change our ways and, and things and how to work with these tools.
+The product has evolved quite a bit over the years and we always have to change our ways and how to work with these tools.

-It doesn’t really, really advertise Fabric Manager as part of the 11, uh, a feature set, but it’s there.
+It doesn’t really, really advertise Framework Manager as part of the 11, as a feature set, but it’s there.

-And we’re kind of taking the point of, you know, if you’ve got existing framework, manage your production packages that are working fine, know?
+And we’re kind of taking the point of, you know, if you’ve got existing Framework, manage your production packages that are working fine.
 In production you’ve got a 500 reports, again assembler fairly complicated packages and they’re working, OK.
 Yeah, there may not be a need to port a 1 for 1 implementation.

 To a data module.

 It’s not going to be deprecated.
-Much like transformer which has been around the mid nineties transformers in there and as product line, it can be used with Cognos Analytics 11.
-The same can be sAId for a framework manager.
+Much like transformer which has been around since the mid nineties.
+Transformers as product line, it can be used with Cognos Analytics 11.
+The same can be saId for a Framework Manager.
 Now, as you look across your existing models and framework packages, there might be some opportunity to take maybe portions of it.

-So, but, if you are going to be starting a new modeling tasks, you might want to give a serious look at data modules.
+So, if you are going to be starting a new modeling task, you might want to give a serious look at data modules.

-If, if some of your modeling tasks don’t need some of the features that are still kind of considered gaps, you might want to give it a serious look.
-And, in fact, some of the product managers at IBM and even says, had even stated that you look at data warehouses, maybe start with data models for new projects until you get to the point where you realize that you go through your requirements.
+If some of your modeling tasks don’t need some of the features that are still kind of considered gaps, you might want to give it a serious look.
+And, in fact, some of the product managers at IBM even stated that you look at data warehouses, maybe start with data models for new projects until you get to the point where you realize that you go through your requirements.
 Maybe it’s not the right tool yet for the job.

 So, let’s talk quickly about Cognos Framework Manager.